 Finding the perfect set of trailer tires will come down to having a deep understanding of these products.
 This section will help you acquire it by discussing every piece of relevant info concerning trailer tires.
 It’ll ensure you have all the tools needed for making a sound decision.

-What is a trailer tire?
+What is the best trailer tire?

 A trailer tire or special trailer tire (ST) is a tire designed specifically for vehicles like a boat trailer, travel trailer, camper, RV, or even 5th wheel trailers.
 These products contain unique aspects within their design to handle the higher loads and air pressure of larger vehicles.